Note that you can click on each object on the map to obtain details about it.

 - Connection to the Dewdney Trail and Cascade Highway

-A possible trail development that we are watching closely is the potential paving of the Columbia & Western trail between Grand Forks and Christina Lake.
-This would be a 17 km stretch of beautifully smooth rail trail, increasing the inclusivity of the trail to all ages and abilities.
+In Spring 2017, there will be an upgrade of the Columbia & Western trail between Grand Forks and Cascade West by Recreation Sites and Trails and the RDKB.
+This short 17 km section is a MFNRLO legally designated stretch of rail trail, increasing the inclusivity of the trail to all ages and abilities and creating an improved route for active transportation.
 Curious about the project?
 Contact the Grand Forks Trails Society.

 Important: You will almost certainly encounter motorized vehicles along the route, particularly ATVs and dirt bikes, which could be travelling at high speeds.
 Over the years, unregulated motorized use has degraded the trail surface along the Columbia & Western, making many areas quite challenging for hikers and cyclists.
 Users should come prepared for sandy conditions.
 Please see our equipment recommendations on the Boundary main page or even more detail on our "Equipment Tips" page of our Travel Tips.

-Important: You may encounter ticks in the tall grasses along the trail in the Bulldog Tunnel area.
+Important: Ticks are an issue in the spring so make sure you do tick checks.
 You may wish to wear long pants, tucking the bottoms into your socks while avoiding the foliage at the edges of the trail.

 Also important: You will encounter many gates along the TCT in the Boundary region.
 These gates are in place for a reason, and users should ensure to CLOSE the gates behind themselves.
 Closing the gates will ensure that livestock do not escape - preventing them from wandering to areas (such as the highways) which would be unsafe for them as well as drivers.
 The gates also prevent access of the trail by unauthorized motorized users.
 They are a small inconvenience to trail users, but they are necessary and should be respected.